Breaking Down the General Ledger

 Grouping Frequent Transactions

 If a company records frequent transactions to one account, like customer sales in a coffee shop, then a subledger may be used to accumulate information.
 At the end of each month or reporting period, the subledger's total will be included in the general ledger.
-When using the double entry method of accounting, each journal entry hits two accounts — a debit and a corresponding credit.
+When using the double-entry method of accounting, each journal entry hits two accounts — a debit and a corresponding credit.
 For example, if cash is collected from customers each time a cappuccino is purchased, then the cash account would be debited, or increased with each sale.
-The balance of the entry would be a credit, or increase to revenue.
+The balance of the entry would be a credit or increase in revenue.

 Updating Financial Records